 How Your Air Conditioning Can Make You Ill

 The air that travels through the evaporator into the cabin will pass any mould that has developed.
 The bacteria there can make you ill.
-In some extreme cases the mould can lead to an infectious pneumonia – however this is extremely rare.
+In some extreme cases, the mould can lead to pneumonia – however, this is extremely rare.
 If you do have mould growing in your air conditioning you’re more likely to experience minor respiratory issues, such as a slight tightening of the chest.
 Other people may cough or sneeze.

 How Do I Know If There Is Mould In My Air Conditioning?

-If there is a strange smell coming out of your air conditioning vents, then it is most likely due to a build up of mould.
-There other causes, such as a build up of residue from cigarettes, however in most cases this is due to mould.
+If there is a strange smell coming out of your air conditioning vents, then it is most likely due to a build-up of mould.
+There are other causes, such as a build-up of residue from cigarettes, however, in most cases, this is due to mould.
 If this is the case, the best course of action is to get your car air conditioning professionally cleaned, as this will help to kill the bacteria.

-The best way you can protect yourself from mould build up, is to keep you car AC regularly serviced.
+The best way you can protect yourself from mould build-up, is to keep your car AC regularly serviced.
 Ensuring that you’re AC filters are renewed regularly will help ensure that dangerous levels of mould don’t build up.